General Sir John Monash, Personal Files Book 17, 1 November 1917 - 13 January 1918, Part 5

 from our Corps Entertainment Funds, procuring such things as

-Regimentaal Football Jerseys, Footballs, etc.,etc Inter-Regimental
+Regimental Football Jerseys, Footballs, etc. ,etc. Inter-Regimental

-matches with teams wearing their Regimentatl colours
+matches with teams wearing their Regimental colours

 will I know be much appreciated.
 All Divisions, and, indeed, some